window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-KPZDK07XVY');

 Smoking cessation is one of the most critical interventions for improving maternal and child health.
 Quitting smoking before or during pregnancy can reduce the risk of many adverse outcomes and improve the health and well-being of both the mother and the baby.
 For example, quitting smoking before 15 weeks of gestation can eliminate most of the increased risk of low birth weight.
 Quitting smoking at any time during pregnancy can reduce the risk of preterm birth and stillbirth.

-However, quitting smoking can be very challenging for many pregnant women.
-Nicotine is a highly addictive substance that can cause withdrawal symptoms such as irritability, anxiety, depression, insomnia, cravings, weight gain, and difficulty concentrating.
-Many pregnant women also face social and environmental barriers to quitting smoking, such as stress, lack of support, peer pressure, exposure to secondhand smoke, and easy access to cigarettes.
-Therefore, many pregnant women may look for alternative ways to satisfy their nicotine addiction or cope with their withdrawal symptoms.
-One of these alternatives is vaping.
+Quitting smoking can be challenging for many pregnant women.
+Nicotine is very addictive and can cause withdrawal symptoms like irritability, anxiety, depression, trouble sleeping, cravings, gaining weight, and difficulty focusing.
+Many pregnant women also have social and environmental barriers to quitting smoking, such as stress, lack of support, peer pressure, exposure to secondhand smoke, and easy access to cigarettes.
+Because of this, many pregnant women may look for other ways to satisfy their nicotine addiction or deal with their withdrawal symptoms.
+One of these options is vaping.

 The Potential Benefits of Vaping for Smoking Cessation